saltastroops/data-archive-database/model.md

 Column | Description
 --- | ---
-id | internal id
+targetId | internal id
-name | proper name of the target simbadTargetTypeId | id of numeric SIMBAD target type code type | type of target; typically used to figure out what the target name means and where to look for additional information about it standard | indicates that the target is typically used as a standard (astrometric, photometric, etc) moving | indicates that the target is a moving object; used for solar system objects but not high proper motion stars
+name | proper name of the target targetTypeId | id of numeric SIMBAD target type code standard | indicates that the target is typically used as a standard (astrometric, photometric, etc) moving | indicates that the target is a moving object; used for solar system objects but not high proper motion stars